sdgdsffdsfff/aoi.font/DEVELOPMENT.md

 Development docs
 ================

-Set if scripts to easily build webfonts from SVG images
+Set of scripts to easily build webfonts from SVG images

 Installation
 ------------